UMF reports a COVID-19 case on Maine’s single-day high

-FARMINGTON — University of Maine at Farmington President Serna announced in an email on Sunday that a resident student has contracted the coronavirus.
+FARMINGTON — University of Maine at Farmington (UMF) President Serna announced in an email on Sun., Nov.
+8, that a resident student has contracted the coronavirus.
 UMF has now reported four cases of COVID-19 among students living on-campus, one case from a remote-learner student and one case from an adjunct faculty member.

 The COVID-19 case was detected during Round 6 of UMF’s Phase 3 of asymptomatic random sampling testing process.
 During Phase 3, UMF randomly selects students and community members to be tested during 10-day rounds.